grafana/k6-docs/src/data/markdown/docs/01 guides/04 Test Types/01 Smoke Testing.md

 ---
 title: "Smoke testing"
+head_title: 'What is Smoke Testing?
+How to create a Smoke Test in k6'
 excerpt: "Smoke test is a regular load test, configured for minimal load.
-You want to run a smoke test as a sanity check every time you write a new script or modify an existing script"
+You want to run a smoke test as a sanity check every time you write a new script or modify an existing script.
+Let’s see an example."
 ---

 Smoke test is a regular load test, configured for minimal load.